byronbyron/A-Colour-Slider---Using-HTML5/README.markdown

 A simple app to help you find the colour value you want.

 Simply use the sliders to adjust the colour of the heading to your liking.
-Then, just like magic, the CSS code is updated to reflect the color value.
+Then, just like magic, the CSS code is updated to reflect the colour value.

 It should work in all the modern browsers.